User activity monitoring

-In the field of information security, user activity monitoring (UAM) is the monitoring and recording of user actions.
+In the field of information security, user activity monitoring (UAM) or user activity analysis (UAA) is the monitoring and recording of user actions.
 UAM captures user actions, including the use of applications, windows opened, system commands executed, checkboxes clicked, text entered/edited, URLs visited and nearly every other on-screen event to protect data by ensuring that employees and contractors are staying within their assigned tasks, and posing no risk to the organization.

 User activity monitoring software can deliver video-like playback of user activity and process the videos into user activity logs that keep step-by-step records of user actions that can be searched and analyzed to investigate any out-of-scope activities.

-Issues
+Background

 The need for UAM rose due to the increase in security incidents that directly or indirectly involve user credentials, exposing company information or sensitive files.
 In 2014, there were 761 data breaches in the United States, resulting in over 83 million exposed customer and employee records.
 With 76% of these breaches resulting from weak or exploited user credentials, UAM has become a significant component of IT infrastructure.
 The main populations of users that UAM aims to mitigate risks with are: